Tech Writers Should Build Flow Charts

 And here’s a draft of the writing itself, so you can see how the flow converts to steps.

 Of course, there are a thousand ways to write a process, and I’m not claiming that my way is the best.
 But I will say that it would have been a lot harder if I didn’t have that handy little flow chart next to me.
+(By the way, extra points to whoever finds the typo in the first note.)

 Do you use flow charts?
 If not, are you planning to give them a try?